salaboy/from-monolith-to-k8s/README.md

 Once again, providing Business Visibility for such timers and reminders is key for the company to understand how often they are not meeting certain requirements or service agreements (in the scenario, not reviewing proposals in the first 3 days after they arrive) and in some way mitigating and reducing these situations.

-## Aggregated data for easy quering and reporting
+## Search and Reporting

+In distributed systems, querying and aggregating data from different Services is a common requirement, and a challenging one.

 In the proposed scenario, the `Agenda Service` and the `Call for Proposals Service` store data.
 These services can choose their own storage depending the data that they need to operate.
 These data models are usually aligned with a Relational Database mindset and most of the time, this data models are designed for runtime, this means for write and read in a CRUD fashion.

-In distributed systems, querying and aggregating data from different Services is a common requirement, and a challenging one.

-It might be a bad idea to add such querying capabilities to one of these services, as it will increase the serivce complexity and it will blur the responsabilities between the teams.
+Let's imagine that you want to provide a search capability across data of both services, for such scenarios it might be a bad idea to add such querying capabilities to one of these services, as it will increase the serivce complexity and it will blur the responsabilities between the teams.

-A common pattern that can be applied for such situations is CQRS (Command / Query Responsability Segregation) which suggest to separate the operations that write information from the ones who intensively read and query information.

-In our use case it makes a lot of sense to have a separated service, with a different data model (from Agenda and Call for Proposals Services) to aggregate information about these two other services.
-Data aggregation might be needed because you have different services with different data models and you want to align them to be consumed together, or because you have loads of data that needs to be condensed to gain insight or generate high level reports.
+One option is to emit events everytime that a meaningful change happens in each of these two service.
+These events should include enough information for a third component to listen to these events and aggregates them into a searchable way.

+## Understanding Process State

+In a similar way that we did for [Search](#search) you can aggregate emitted events to understand the state of your processes.
+This helps you to answer questions such as:
+- In which stage is this proposal right now?
+- How many proposals have we received this week so far?
+- How many proposals were accepted?

+From a business perspective this is very valuable, as it provides real time information and visibility about how our flows are being executed, that can help us to identify bottlenecks or resourcing problems.

+And this is a perfect segway to jump to the next section: Using Zeebe for Service Orchestration.

 ## Using Zeebe for Service Orchestration

-Zeebe is a Cloud Native Service Orchestrator that provides business visibility about how your services are actually doing the work.
+Zeebe is a Cloud Native Service Orchestrator (Workflow Engine) that provides business visibility about how your services are actually doing the work.

-how Zeebe provides a solution for these topics:
+Zeebe is provided as a hosted solution that you can try for free in [Camunda Cloud].

-- Avoiding inconsistent states
-- Make it easy and understandable to update the flow
+This section covers how Zeebe help us to tackle the previous challenges:

+- **Understanding Process State**: Zeebe, as a workflow engine, helps you to track and drive your flows.
+It does it by executing a model of your flow that can be shared with non-technical users and without pushing your developers to build a custom solution for each flow.
+Zeebe can also tap into events that your services are emitting to move flow forward.
+A model for this use case looks pretty much like the diagrams shared in this document so far, but using a standard notation defined by the Object Management Group (OMG).
+IMAGE OF THE MODEL
+- **Make it easy to update the flow when needed**: because now we have a model, you can update and version the model everytime that your business change.
+For our scenario, the `Call for Proposals Team` will still own this flow and it will be their responsability to maintain it.
+IMAGE OF THE MODEL WITH SPEAKER STEP
+- **Avoiding inconsistent states**: A Pub/Sub mechanism will be used behind the covers to coordinate the service interactions, allowing Zeebe to report high level incidents when things go wrong, providing visibility and tools to fix problems when they appear.
+IMAGE OF INCIDENTS
+- **Time based constraints**: Zeebe provides out of the box support for scheduling timers to trigger actions in HA fashion.
+IMAGE of Model with Timer
-- Edge cases and time based constraints
+- **Dealing Edge cases**
-- Querying and reporting valuable business data
+- **Search and Reporting**